braveclojure/bcjobs-blog/source/2021-09-20-a-better-clojure-job-board.html.md

 items on the [product roadmap](https://trello.com/b/KLvxGv7u/product-roadmap) if they strike your fancy.

-The takeaway here is that there are currently some subscription benefits focused on increasing your listings' reach, and there are some in the works.
+The takeaway here is that there are currently some sponsor benefits focused on increasing your listings' reach, and there are some in the works.

 ## Supporting Brave Clojure Jobs

 At the same time, I have to be honest that I'm uncertain about the ROI for sponsoring.
-I believe that the benefits will provide real value, but right now I don't have the data to create a precisely compelling sales pitch for just how much better you'll do if your company becomes a sponsor.
+I believe that the benefits will provide real value, but right now I don't have the data to create a precision sales pitch for just how much better you'll do if your company becomes a sponsor.

 Ultimately, I wanted to rebuild the site because I value generosity.
 Engaging with others from a spirit of generosity just feels better to me.
 I wanted to invest the effort to make improvements and switch to a freemium model because I believe it will help everybody.
-If you create a free account: thank you, I'm glad you're here :)
+That is rewarding to me.
+And if you create a free account: thank you, I'm glad you're here :)

 Still, switching to freemium feels a little risky: I may end up making less than before.
 You never know, right?
 But I want to try to contribute more to a